Roman Empire: Languages

 There was never a legal requirement for Latin in the Empire, but it represented a certain status.
 High standards of Latin, Latinitas, started with the advent of Latin literature.
 Due to the flexible language policy of the Empire, a natural competition of language emerged that spurred Latinitas, to defend Latin against the stronger cultural influence of Greek.
 Over time Latin usage was used to project power and a higher social class.
-Most of the emperors were bilingual but had a preference for Latin in the public sphere for political reasons, a "rule" that first started during the Punic Wars.
-Different emperors up until Justinian would attempt to require the use of Latin in various sections of the administration but there is no evidence that a linguistic imperialism existed during the early Empire.
+Most of the emperors were bilingual but had a preference for Latin in the public sphere beginning during the Punic Wars.
+Different emperors up until Justinian would attempt to require the use of Latin in the administration but there is no evidence that a linguistic imperialism existed during the early Empire.

 After all freeborn inhabitants were universally enfranchised in 212, many Roman citizens lacked a knowledge of Latin.
 The wide use of Koine Greek was what enabled the spread of Christianity and reflects its role as the lingua franca of the Mediterranean during the time of the Empire.
-Following Diocletian's reforms in the 3rd century CE, there was a decline in the knowledge of Greek in the west.
-Spoken Latin later fragmented into the incipient romance languages in the 7th century CE following the collapse of the Empire's west.
+Following Diocletian's reforms in the 3rd century AD, there was a decline in the knowledge of Greek in the west.
+Spoken Latin later fragmented into the incipient romance languages in the 7th century AD following the collapse of the Empire's west.
+(Note: According to Mario Pei (1976), the decisive moment came with the Islamic conquest of North Africa and Iberia, which was followed by numerous raids on land and by sea.
+All this had the effect of disrupting connections between the western Romance-speaking regions.)